-Are you a tableside food photo addict, photographing food at every meal and in every restaurant?
-How many times a week do you snap a photo of a restaurant plate with your smart phone or camera — whether it’s your plate of grilled squirrel in Peru or the margherita pizza at your favorite Italian restaurant?
+Are you a tableside food photo addict, photographing food at every meal and in every restaurant in your hometown and around the world?
+How many times a week (or a day!) do you snap a photo of a restaurant plate with your smart phone or camera — whether it’s your plate of grilled squirrel in Peru, chicken tikka in India or a margherita pizza at your favorite Italian restaurant?

 Could you be banned for taking that photo?
 Possibly.
 Are you infringing copyright due to your food photography?
 Probably not.

 No Copyright in Prepared Dishes

 If you’re a food photography addict, at least you don’t have to worry about copyright law.
 There’s no copyright protection in prepared dishes.
 You can take photos of beautiful (or ugly) dishes in restaurants.
 You can take photographs of your own food creations in your own kitchens.
 You can post these photos on your blog, Facebook page, on Twitter and elsewhere.
 And you can share your photos with friends and print them in photobooks and beyond.